 A slight difference in handle shape or size can change a screwdriver from a high-production construction tool to a high-accuracy technical tool.
-A wide-handle grip design allows you to drive a screw with more force, ideal for driving simple construction screws quickly, while a narrower design forces the user to take more time and care with a precision project.
+A wide-handle grip design allows you to drive a screw with more force.
+This design works well for driving simple construction screws quickly.
+A narrower design forces the user to take more time and care with a precision project.

-You’ll also find screwdriver handles with a rubber coating that lets you grip the tool more easily without slipping and provide added comfort for long-time use.
+Screwdriver handles with a rubber coating allow for an easier, more comfortable grip during a long project.
 Finally, some screwdrivers feature dual-material molded handles made with a combination of hard plastic and rubber.
-This split design gives the accuracy of a hard-handled screwdriver with the comfort of a rubber handle.
+This split design provides the accuracy of a hard-handled screwdriver with the comfort of a rubber handle.

 Piece Total and Storage

 So how many screwdrivers do you really need?
 That depends on the variety of projects you’ll be doing.
 If you’re truly a novice at home repairs and don’t intend to take on many ambitious projects in the future, a general-purpose selection of the most frequently used screwdrivers might do just fine.
 It wouldn’t make sense to invest in a set with a lot of extra pieces that you’ll never use.

 The total number of pieces within a screwdriver set can range widely from five or six screwdrivers to well over 100 pieces—although that doesn’t mean 100 screwdrivers.
 Rather, “piece total” refers to the number of screwdrivers, bits, handles, and any other added features that come with the kit.
 For instance, a 100-piece set may contain four screwdrivers, two all-purpose handles, 84 different bits, one extension bar, one flexible extension bar, and eight specialty heads.